arthurpicht/cli/doc/commands.md

 terminating command.
 It can automatically be called by *CommandLineInterface* in case a command sequence is specified by the end user which terminates with the respective command.

+## Abbreviation of commands

+Commands specified on command line by the end user can be abbreviated.
+That means they can be shortened as long as they keep unique for all commands on that particular level.